nobrainmonkey/6810_final/docs/Analysis.md

 Although we have achieve most of the functionality that were intended, there are certainly more optimizations that we can do:

 1. Do not use `Eigen`for matrix representation to represent our micro-state.
 This is a design error made by me from early-on.
 For our purpose, the "matrix" is nothing but a list of numbers, and we do not require any transformation of matrix actions.
 Therefore, using `Eigen` will create overhead.
-Instead, we should use a row-major `std::vector` flat vector array for better memory layout.[^3]
+Instead, we should use a col-major `std::vector` flat vector array for better memory layout.[^3]
 2. In `Microstate.cpp`, the `evolve_once` method is evaluating the Boltzmann factor every time each spin flip happens.
 However, this is very unnecessary because for our problem, the Boltzmann factor can only be `{-8,-4,0,4,8} * J + 2 * h`.
 Therefore, a more effective way is to created a `map` with `{key= DeltaE, value = exp(-DeltaE/temperature)}`.
 This will be faster because `map` look-up time is lower than `exp()`function call.
 3. As we discovered, quantities near $T_c$ has more variance.
 Therefore, our code should ideally be adaptive with parameter $t=(T-T_c)/T_c$.
 4. Near $T_c$, we should probably have a probability of flipping not only a random spin, but its closest neighbors as well.
 I have thought about implementing this but I didn't have time, and I believe this is a already established algorithm from things I heard from my statistical mechanics class.